 Learn how voter-funded improvements will enrich the habitat and living experience for the zoo's polar bears.

 Polar bears live on wide open tundra and ice floes on the Arctic Ocean.
-They love to patrol their territory and take in views across expanses of water and ice.
+They patrol their territory and take in views across expanses of water and ice.
 Polar bears need complex space for exploration.
-The new polar bear exhibit will give the Oregon Zoo's bears a larger, more open exhibit that they can patrol as they do in the wild and guests can patrol with them.
-The new long, two-tiered habitat will include natural ground materials, tundra plants, elevated areas for long views, shallow and deep pools, and many viewing opportunities for visitors.
+When the Oregon Zoo's new polar bear habitat is completed in 2019 it will provide the bears with larger, more open terrain that they can patrol as they do in the wild and guests can patrol with them.
+The new two-tiered habitat will include natural ground materials, tundra plants, elevated areas for long views, shallow and deep pools, and many viewing opportunities for visitors.

 The new design features:

 - A more efficient pool filtration system that will save water and energy.

 - Long views created for bears by increasing their elevation and eliminating visual barriers.

 - Advanced lighting and ventilation for treatment and off-exhibit areas.

 - Square footage, water quality and housing conditions that will exceed zoo industry standards.